Value Binding in MultiColumn ComboBox

 Show or hide clear button

-Utilize the ShowClearButton property to control the visibility of the clear button.
-When the clear button is activated, the Value, Text, and Index properties will all revert to null.
+Control the clear button visibility using the ShowClearButton property.
+When the clear button is clicked, the Value, Text, and Index properties reset to null.

 NOTE